RodolpheGohard/ontheflyrelog/README.md

 ontheflyrelog
 =============

-a module providing interception of 401 errors to allow users to re-authentitace on the fly
+An angular module providing interception of 401 errors to allow users to re-authentitace on the fly.

+It depends on Angular and underscore.